Ph.D. Department of History, University of California, Berkeley 1997

 20C U.S. -- urban, cultural, race and ethnicity

 Eric Avila is an urban and cultural historian of twentieth century America, emphasizing the historical intersections of racial identity, urban space, and cultural representation.
 He began his undergraduate education at UC Berkeley in 1986 and left that institution with a Ph.D. in History in 1997, writing a dissertation under the supervision of Professor Lawrence Levine.
 Since 1997, he has taught Chicano Studies and History at U.C.L.A. and holds an affiliation with the Department of Urban Planning.
 He is the author of Popular Culture in the Age of White Flight: Fear and Fantasy in Suburban Los Angeles, published by the University of California Press in 2004.
-His next book, "The Folklore of the Freeway: Race and Revolt in the Modernist City," is forthcoming from the University of Minnesota Press, due in the Spring of 2014.
+His latest book, "The Folklore of the Freeway: Race and Revolt in the Modernist City," was recently published by the University of Minnesota Press.

 Noriega, Chon, Avila, Eric, Sandoval, Chela, Pérez Torres, and Dávalos, Mary Karen, The Chicano Studies Reader: An Anthology of Aztlán, 1970-2000, (Los Angeles: UCLA Chicano Studies Research Center, 2001).